Death Stranding 2: Trailer, platforms, story, more

 Is there a Death Stranding 2 release date?

 Hideo Kojima games traditionally take longer than expected to release as the legendary director is notable for being a perfectionist.
-The original Death Stranding had a notoriously long development cycle, so don’t be surprised if the sequel doesn’t arrive until 2024 at the earliest, or possibly even 2025.
+The original Death Stranding had a notoriously long development cycle, however, development for the sequel seems to well and truly deep into the thick of things.

 According to the first Death Stranding 2 trailer, the game is currently only slated for release on PlayStation 5.
 The first installment was a popular Sony exclusive, so it’s no surprise to see it doubling down on the latest hardware, but it does mean that those still on PS4 may miss out.

-The original also made its way to PC a year after release, so there’s a good chance that Death Stranding 2 will follow the same pattern.
+The original also made its way to PC a year after release, and then Mac / iOS devices in 2024, so there’s a good chance that Death Stranding 2 will follow the same pattern.

 An older and greyer Sam Bridges, played once again by Norman Reedus, will also return, likely serving as the sequel’s main protagonist.